 12 Days of Christmas Movies

 Get all your favorite Christmas movies in with this simple spin.
 Make it more fun by wrapping up each movie and randomly placing numbers on each one so its a surprise for everyone which movie you will watch.
 Add a box of popcorn, hot chocolate, or other favorite movie treats too!
-With services like Netflix, Amazon Prime, and Living Scriptures it is easy to find a new movie to watch too.
+With services like Netflix and Amazon Prime it is easy to find a new movie to watch too.
 Some of our favorites are:

 12 Days of The Living Christ